 Is PCOS an Autoimmune Disease?

-Regardless of their similarities, technically, PCOS is not an autoimmune disease, it is an endocrine disorder.
-However, whether you have PCOS or autoimmune disease working on your immune system, blood sugar regulation, and gut health seem like a good way to manage your symptoms.
+Regardless of their similarities, technically, PCOS is not an autoimmune disease; it is an endocrine disorder.
+However, whether you have PCOS or an autoimmune disease, working on your immune system, blood sugar regulation, and gut health seems like a good way to manage your symptoms.

 What Happens If PCOS is Left Untreated?